History & Stained Glass

 History of the Church and Building Stained Glass

 Foundation and Mission Years

 The Episcopal Church of the Mediator was founded in 1962 as a parochial mission of St. Paul’s Episcopal Church in St. Joseph, Michigan.
 A small group of retirees and former Chicagoans held their first church service with 22 adults and children on May 13, 1962 at the home of Mr. & Mrs. C. Trego Prindeville on Stickles Road near Three Oaks, Michigan with the Rev. H. Stewart Ross of St. Paul’s presiding.

-In late 1962, Molly Pitcher Winery owners Mr. & Mrs. William Rutledge, provided their office as the site for Sunday service (now the current location of Cafe Gulistan on Red Arrow Highway in Harbert).
-The Episcopal Church Women (ECW) even adopted the name, St. Molly’s Guild, in tribute to their church at the winery and it still bears the name.
+In late 1962, Molly Pitcher Winery owners Mr. & Mrs. William Ruttledge, provided their office as the site for Sunday service (now the current location of Cafe Gulistan on Red Arrow Highway in Harbert).
+The Women’s Guild, now part of the Episcopal Church Women (ECW), even adopted the name, St. Molly’s Guild, in tribute to their church at the winery.
 At that time, parishioners called themselves “The Chapel of the Mediator” since many founding members were from The Episcopal Church of the Mediator in southwest Chicago, Illinois.

 In 1965, Mediator became a mission of the Episcopal Diocese of Western Michigan.
 The parish purchased a vicarage on Prairie Road in Harbert.
-The Rev. E. Joseph was appointed the first vicar in August 1965.
+The Rev. Edward Joseph Campbell was appointed the first vicar and assumed his duties on Sunday, August 15, 1965.
 In 1966, Maude Baer, one of the church founders, purchased and donated 4.5 acres of land at the junction of Red Arrow Highway and Lakeshore Road, where the church now stands.

 A year later the parish initiated a building campaign to design and construct a church.
 They broke ground on October 21, 1967 and held the first service in the church on Palm Sunday, April 7, 1968.
 The service of dedication was May 1, 1968 and featured the performance of an original composition by famed church & choir music composer, Kent A. Newbury, son of parishioners Bill & Dorothy Newbury.
 The parish paid off the 15-year mortgage for the church in five years and burned the mortgage in June 1973.